Joe and Jake: Joe Woolford

-Joe Woolford is from Ruthin in Wales.
-Woolford started to have a passion for music from the age of nine.
-He comes from a musical family.
+Joseph Woolford is from Ruthin in Wales.
 He reached the Grand Final of the Open Mic UK competition between 2013 and 2014.
 Woolford is a rapper and a singer/songwriter.
 He was first influenced by Tupac Amaru Shakur also known as 2Pac.

 Interviewed in 2016, by Attitude magazine, Woolford was asked about how the duo came about and said, "It was so simple and straight forward for us, it just clicked straight away.
 We obviously met on The Voice and we always had a laugh together, and then we started writing together and met up at various gigs and we were like, 'you know what, let's see what it sounds like with us singing together' and luckily for us it sounded really good!
-We're really happy it worked out how he did otherwise we wouldn't be sat here signed to Sony and representing the UK in Eurovision."
+We're really happy it worked out how it did otherwise we wouldn't be sat here signed to Sony and representing the UK in Eurovision."

 In May 2018, Woolford joined swing vocal group Jack Pack, replacing original member, Alfie Palmer.

 Jake Shakeshaft

 Jake Shakeshaft is from Newcastle-under-Lyme in England.
 Shakeshaft has been playing guitar and singing since 2012 and in 2013 started to perform solo gigs.
-In August 2014 Shakeshaft was a finalist on NUA Entertainment Next Big Thing which was held at The Cavern Liverpool, he reached the Last 5 in the final.
-He studied at Music Technology at Newcastle-under-Lyme College and worked part-time, he had quit to concentrate on being a full-time musician.
+In August 2014, Shakeshaft was a finalist on NUA Entertainment Next Big Thing which was held at The Cavern, Liverpool.
+He reached the last 5 in the final.
+He studied Music Technology at Newcastle-under-Lyme College and worked part-time, however he had quit to concentrate on being a full-time musician.

-In a February 2016 interview with Gay Times Shakeshaft was asked about the inspiration behind the duo's Eurovision song and said, "The inspiration is the sentiment of togetherness – having support in times of need and being there for others."
+In a February 2016 interview with Gay Times, Shakeshaft was asked about the inspiration behind the duo's Eurovision song and said, "The inspiration is the sentiment of togetherness – having support in times of need and being there for others."